 Below there is a list of trigger questions we like to ask.
-Good trigger questions help you make new connections and help you to think in a ‘what if’ mindset.
-The questions are geared towards the Business Model Canvas, but it is perfectly possible to make trigger questions to help for instance your customer journey, persona, or vision.
+Good trigger questions help you make new connections, and help you to think in a ‘what if’ mindset.
+The questions below are geared towards the Business Model Canvas, but it is perfectly possible to make trigger questions to help for instance your customer journey, persona, or vision.
 The process will be the same, and it will help you come up with a lot of options.
 You’ll probably need around 20-40 questions at least.

 Use your existing business model canvas as fodder for creating new questions.
 If, for instance, you sell a product today through retailers, what would happen if you sold it directly to customers through an online channel?
 What would that look like?
 You get the picture.

 ⊗ What if… you stopped selling your #1 product or service?

 ⊗ What if… you offered it for free?

 ⊗ What if… you turned your product into a service?

-- What if… you sold it only online (or offline)?
+⊗ What if… you only sold it online or offline?

 ⊗ What if… you used a bait and hook model?

-- What if.. you offered a freemium model?
+⊗ What if… you offered a freemium model?

-Asking trigger questions
+Ask trigger questions

 Have the team members sit individually, with a stack of empty post-its and a good marker.
 Explain that when the exercise starts, you will ask a question every 10-15 seconds or so.
 They should write down everything that they think of, and fill as many post its as possible.
 At this stage, there are no bad ideas.
 Every idea is a stepping stone that leads you to the next.

 As the trigger questions are asked, each person will simply write whatever comes to mind on a sticky note using a permanent marker.
-By the end of this exercise, there should be a pile of at least as many sticky notes as there are questions in front of each participant.
+By the end of this exercise there should be a pile of at least as many sticky notes as there are questions in front of each participant.

-Sticking it on the wall
+Stick it on the wall

 Once the questions run out, have everyone affix their sticky notes to the wall, one at a time, calling out the idea, so everyone is clear about what’s been added.
-Don’t worry about the organization at first.
+Don’t worry about organization at first.

 There will be way too many ideas on the wall to make sense of, so the next step is, to organize the ideas into a maximum of 5 high-level clusters.
 You can define the clusters beforehand, or you can use affinity mapping and let them emerge.
-Have the team members work on the clustering together, and prompt them to ask each other what they meant with certain ideas.
+Have the team members work on the clustering together, and prompt them to ask eachother what they meant with certain ideas.
 Of course, it is okay to add new ideas!